-Group Homes in Georgia
+Group Homes for Young Adults in Georgia

 The ATC home is located in beautiful St. George Utah, near the world famous National and State Parks of Southern Utah.
 We presently accept and assist young adults from all over the country, including those from Georgia.

-For the best results, ATC strongly advises against local Group Homes in Georgia for your struggling young adult.
+For the best results, ATC strongly advises against local Group Homes in Georgia for your ~copeadj3~ young adult.
 We know from experience that relocating your child to an out-of-state setting, free from the distractions and influence of unsupportive peers, produces the fastest and greatest improvement.

 Over the past few years, there seems to be an epidemic among our young adult generation of an inability to transition into adulthood, and the problem is pervasive and escalating.
 Adult life beckons, but seems out of their grasp.
 Experts often call these individuals "Avoiders," because of their seemingly "avoidant behavior."